-A program content exclusive and uniquelly designed for Project Arizona.
+Program content exclusively and uniquely designed for Project Arizona

 Education is a very important part of Project Arizona.
 We want students to better understand the history of the place (United States of America) and learn the mechanisms of free market economy that made it prosperous.
 In Project Arizona, we have four courses, which will be given twice a week.
 Please, click on courses, to read more.